 Each EEPROM byte or aligned word must be erased before programming.
 The EEPROM module supports byte, aligned word, row (32 bytes) or bulk erase, all using the internal charge pump.
 The erased state is \$FF.
 The EEPROM module has hardware interlocks which protect stored data from corruption by accidentally enabling the program/erase voltage.
-Programming voltage is derived from the internal VDD supply with an internal charge pump.
+Programming voltage is derived from the internal V{DD} supply with an internal charge pump.

-EEPROM Selective Write More Zeros
+9.3 EEPROM Selective Write More Zeros

 The EEPROM can be programmed such that one or multiple bits are programmed (written to a logic "0") at a time.
-However, the user should may never program one bit more than once before erasing the entire byte.
-In other words, the user is not allowed to over write a logic "0" with another "0'.
+However, the user should never program any bit more than once before erasing the entire byte.
+In other words, the user is not allowed to over write a logic "0" with another "0".